rebelsky/sams-assorted-musings-reflections/_forthcoming.md

    the rest of us to?
    Communication on campus.
    DRY.
 (Oh, yeah, that's why I'm frustated as a coputer scientist.)

-1. Tagging the musings.
-Or does this just get incorporated into the next end-of-month musing?

 1. Teaching CS is teaching writing.
 Maybe use all the versions of `iota` that I recently covered in class.
 (It's now less recent.)